helix-editor/helix/book/src/guides/adding_languages.md

 ## Common Issues

 - If you get errors when running after switching branches, you may have to update the tree-sitter grammars.
-Run `hx --fetch-grammars` to fetch the grammars and `hx --build-grammars` to build any out-of-date grammars.
+Run `hx --grammar fetch` to fetch the grammars and `hx --grammar build` to build any out-of-date grammars.

 - If a parser is segfaulting or you want to remove the parser, make sure to remove the compiled parser in `runtime/grammar/<name>.so`